Going to re:Invent this December? Come party with us and The Chainsmokers ->->

 In 23.2, we add support for computing correlation matrices.
 As a reminder, a correlation matrix is a table that contains the correlation coefficient between all possible values in a table.
 This represents an easy way to summarise a large dataset and identify columns that are either strongly or negatively correlated.
 Used by a number of statistical analysis techniques, this calculation historically would require either a very complex or multiple queries in ClickHouse.
 With the new corrMatrix function, this query is now trivial.

 For the example below, we compute the correlation matrix for a number of github metrics often closely watched by developers - most notably the number of stars.
 We limit this to repositories with at least 100 stars.
-For this, we utilize the Github Events dataset, which is documented as part of our test datasets and available in our demo environment play.clickhouse.com for users to query.
+For this, we utilize the Github Events dataset, which is documented as part of our test datasets and available in our demo environment sql.clickhouse.com for users to query.

 SELECT arrayMap(x -> round(x, 3), arrayJoin(corrMatrix(stars, issue_raised, follows, prs, forks, commit_comment_event, issues_commented))) AS correlation_matrix